Office hours: Tuesday, 12:00 pm - 14:00 pm

 Economics of Global Trade (advanced course in English)

-The course aims to provide advanced theoretical and analytical tools to evaluate the political and social dynamics that underlie international economic relations.
-Particular attention will be paid to the international trade theories, the management of economic relations and the analysis of globalization consequences.
+The course aims to provide advanced theoretical and analytical tools to assess the political and social dynamics underlying international economic relations.
+Particular attention will be paid to theories of international trade, the management of economic relations and the analysis of globalisation effects.

 9

-The lab provides practical skills for the management, creation and optimization of digital content, integrating artificial intelligence tools to improve efficiency and creativity.
+The laboratory provides practical skills for the management, creation and optimisation of digital content, integrating artificial intelligence tools to improve efficiency and creativity.
 Content strategy, data analysis and content management techniques for digital marketing will be acquired.

 6